 The Stories To Tell EP is the latest in a year of big moments for Just A Gent.
 He’s just signed to Lokal Legend in the U.S., the label responsible for breaking Kiesza, and in July he premiered his first live show in a packed set at Splendour in the Grass.

-Lex Deluxe is a connoisseur of all things funk, disco and dance with immaculate taste.
+Lex Deluxe is a connoisseur of all things movement.

 Drawing inspiration from artists far and wide, Lex has the ability to travel from genre to genre without breaking the groove.
 From Chemical Brothers to Todd Terje, Letta Mbulu to Peggy Gou, you’re transported from 1962 to 2043 before you know even what’s gone down.